brillout/wildcard-api/docs/faq.md

-### Isn't GraphQL more powerful than Wildcard?

-Yes and no.
+### Which is more powerful, GraphQL or RPC?

+Depends.

-From the perspective of a third party, yes,
+From the perspective of a third party,
 GraphQL is more powerful.

-But,
-from the perspective of your frontend development, things are different.
+From the perspective of frontend development,
+RPC is more powerful.

+With Wildcard,
-While developing your frontend, everything the backend can do is only one JavaScript function away:
+while developing the frontend, everything the backend can do is only one JavaScript function away:

 ~~~js